andriii25/yache/README.md

 Yet Another Chip-8 Emulator

-This is currently a work in progress, no input and sound support at the moment.
+This is currently a work in progress, with basic input and no sound support at the moment.

 Built with OpenGL.